-Diet, exercise, weight management, quitting smoking, stress management, and taking your medications right can help you control your cholesterol.
+You can control your cholesterol through diet, exercise, weight management, quitting smoking, stress management, and taking your medicines right.
+These things can also lower your risk for cardiovascular disease.

-Your health care provider will give you information on changes to your diet you may need to make, based on your situation.
+Your healthcare provider will give you information on diet changes you may need to make.
 Your provider may recommend that you see a registered dietitian for help with diet changes.
 Changes may include:

 Eating more fresh vegetables and fruits

 Eating lean proteins such as fish, poultry, beans, and peas